elastic/elasticsearch-net-example/README.md

 }
 ```

-As you can see the `NEST` DSL follows this verbatim.
-Its important to keep in mind that NEST is not in the business of abstracting the Elasticsearch API.
-In the cases where a shortcut exists, its never at the cost of **not** exposing the longer notation.
+As you can see the `NEST` DSL follows the structure of the query JSON.
+It's important to keep in mind that NEST is not in the business of abstracting the Elasticsearch API.
+In the cases where a shortcut exists, it's never at the cost of **not** exposing the longer notation.

-At this point I would like to clue you in on a handy trick if you are following this tutorial on a Windows machine.
-If [fiddler]() is
-installed and running, the plumbing of this application automatically uses it as proxy. **NOTE** fiddler has to be running before you start `NuSearch.Web`.
+At this point I would like to clue you in on a handy trick if you have installed [Fiddler](https://www.telerik.com/download/fiddler).
+If it is running, the plumbing of this application automatically uses it as proxy. **NOTE** fiddler has to be running before you start `NuSearch.Web`.

 ![fiddler](readme-images/4-fiddler.png)